 From 2019 to 2022, we participated in this EU-funded project as one of four partners doing collaborative research and disseminating our findings.

-The MiGREAT project brings together four educational organisations from across Europe who are deeply concerned about the rise in anti-immigration sentiment and action across the continent and determined to do something about it.
+The MiGREAT project brought together four educational organisations from across Europe who are deeply concerned about the rise in anti-immigration sentiment and action across the continent and determined to do something about it.

 MiGREAT! has international learning and capacity building at its core.
 We planned to help educators across our four countries to develop and spread positive narratives around migration, which acted as a counterpoint to negative discourses.
 We shared our expertise, learned new methods and brought these methods to our wider networks in order to have a bigger impact in the crucial work of creating positive narratives.